Skip to Content

 Tabby Siberian Cat

 A solid or “self” Siberian cat has no pattern showing – just a solid color.
-All Siberian cats have a tabby pattern genetically but sometimes it is overlaid by a solid color so it will appear to be just one flat color.
+All Siberian cats have a tabby design genetically, but sometimes it is overlaid by a solid color, so it will appear to be just one flat color.

-When the silver gene is added to solids the color becomes a smoke.
-The most common solid colors for Siberian cats are black, blue, red and white.
+When the silver gene is added to solids, the color becomes smoke.
+Siberian cats’ most common solid colors are black, blue, red, and white.

 white siberian cat with blue eyes